Sup2point0/Quarkdown/README.md

 - The rendered `.html` files are added to the `docs/` folder in *Assort*.
 - GitHub Pages will then automatically deploy those to [sup2point0.github.io/Assort](https://sup2point0.github.io/Assort)!

+I like to give my projects their own little bit of jargon for character, so if you’d like to understand the terms used, refer to the [glossary](docs/glossary.md).

 <br>